svix/terraform-provider-svix/environment_settings.md

 - `enable_integration_management` (Boolean) Controls whether or not your users can manage integrations from the Consumer App Portal.
 We recommend disabling this if you manage integrations on your users' behalf.
-- `enable_message_stream` (Boolean) <strong>Requires Pro or Enterprise plan</strong>, Allows users to configure Polling Endpoints and FIFO endpoints to get messages.
-Read more about them in the [docs](https://docs.svix.com/advanced-endpoints/intro).
 - `enable_transformations` (Boolean) Controls whether or not your users can add transformations to their endpoints.
 Transformations are code that can change a message's HTTP method, destination URL, and payload body in-flight.